 \SN It is not hard to verify that the invariants ({\bf I1})-({\bf I4}) hold true (though the fact that we drop the all-important capacity constraint for machines $i \in M_1$ may look bothersome, a moment's reflection shows that such a machine cannot have a tight capacity-constraint since its sole relevant job $j$ has value $Y_{i,j} \in (0,1)$).
 Since we make at least one further constraint tight via $\textbf{RandMove}$ in each iteration, invariant ({\bf I4}) shows that we terminate, and that the number of iterations is at most the initial number of constraints.
 Let us next present Lemma~\ref{lemma:vertex}, a key lemma:

 \begin{lemma} In no iteration is $Y$ a vertex of the current polytope $\mathcal{P}$. \end{lemma}

 \begin{proof} Suppose that in a particular iteration, $Y$ \textbf{is} a vertex of $\mathcal{P}$.
 Fix the notation $v$, $M_k$ etc.\ w.r.t.\ this iteration; let $m_k = |M_k|$, and let $n'$ denote the remaining number of jobs that are yet to be assigned permanently to a machine.
 Let us lower- and upper-bound the number of variables $v$.
-On the one hand, we have $v = \sum_{k \geq 1} k \cdot m_k$, by definition of the sets $M_k$; since each remaining job $j$ contributes at least two variables (co-ordinates for $Y$), we also have $v \geq 2n'$.
-Thus we get
+On the one hand, we have

+by definition of the sets $M_k$; since each remaining job $j$ contributes at least two variables (coordinates for $Y$), we also have

 On the other hand, since $Y$ has been assumed to be a vertex of $\mathcal{P}$, the number $t$ of constraints in $\mathcal{P}$ that are satisfied \emph{tightly} by $Y$, must be at least $v$.
 How large can $t$ be?
 Each current job contributes one (Assign) constraint to $t$; by our ``dropping constraints'' steps ({\bf D1}), ({\bf D2}) and ({\bf D3}) above, the number of tight constraints (``load'' and/or ``capacity'') contributed by the machines is at most $m_2 + m_3 + \sum_{k \geq 4} 2 m_k$.
 Thus we have